aserranoTCCM/ProgrammingProject_Homework_A_Serrano/README.md

 - **bfgs_geometry_optimization funtions:** These 2 functions is where the optimization algorithm is applied.
 They follow the instructions of the pdf, for more information ask the author of the script directly.

+# Acknowledgment

+I would like to use this little space to thanks Jeremy Harvey from KU Leuven, as his help along the development of the script has been crucial.